 How they make their version of desiccated thyroid

-When it specifically comes to its desiccated thyroid, they go by older version “recipes” – using more dextrose (sugar) and less methylcellulose.
-But in their case, the tablets are stated to contain NO cellulose.
+When it specifically comes to its desiccated thyroid, they go by older version “recipes” – using more dextrose (sugar) and less methylcellulose, which we love But in their case, the tablets are stated to contain NO cellulose.
 That is actually good.
 Their tablets are also not as hard-pressed as Armour seems to be now.
-I’d love to hear from folks who’ve been on Acella if they have tried to it sublingually, and what the results were.
+That means patients who like doing their NDT sublingually can make the Acella version work.

 TYPICAL QUESTIONS AND ANSWERS about thyroid, treatment, more issues: www.stopthethyroidmadness.com/common-questions-answers

 198 Responses to “More on Acella desiccated thyroid….plus RT3 ratio calculator fine tuned!”

 Is there any information more current.
 Wondering about the taste of thyriod np odd.
 Like iodine?

 Just go here and you’ll see the two latest posts on the downfall of NP Thyroid: https://stopthethyroidmadness.com/blog.
 The second one with UH oH in the title should be read first.

 I had trouble getting Nature-Throid refilled.
 Now that I got it I am having trouble with it, something does not feel right – slight Hypo symptoms.